Today I am Devotion

 But she’d been wrong.
 The Eclipse Figures were turning, moving from their luminous world.
 She strode up to the painting where it stood center on the front wall, unsure of what she could possibly do.

 “No no no,” she whispered at the wall, “please calm back down.
 I can’t, I can’t do this.
 You can’t do this!”
-Several pairs of eyes turned towards her, and she tried a weary smile.
+Several pairs of eyes turned towards her, and she tried to return a weary smile.
 Maybe they would just think she was insane?
 That was really the best outcome.

 But there was no denying the pale foot that stepped slowly out onto the marble floor, its place on the stippled, mossy field left empty.
 Then another.
 And the being stood before her.

 Its companion followed soon after, their faces only the bleached wan of a human.
-Still, Shay felt when she looked into their eyeless sockets, she saw wondering turbulence.
+Still Shay felt when she looked into their eyeless sockets, she saw wondering turbulence.

 They gazed at her for a long moment.
 She felt frozen, ice inside and out.
 Why had she kept painting?
 Why did she put all these people in danger- for her own pride?
 For money?
-A cold drop of sweat pearled at her temple.
+A drop of sweat pearled at her temple.
 Why had she made them?
 Why her?

 A loud growl was her only response.